Akshayp0105/Duckly/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome🔥!
 Feel free to fork the repo and submit a PR.

 ---